The Muppets: 2010s–present: Renewed success; current projects

-In 2011, the Muppets were featured in an eponymous seventh film, intended to serve as a "creative reboot" for the characters.
+In 2011, the Muppets were featured in an eponymous seventh film, The Muppets, intended to serve as a "creative reboot" for the characters.
 Walt Disney Pictures had been furthering development on a Muppets film since 2008, when it considered adapting an unused screenplay by Jerry Juhl.
-Directed by James Bobin, written by Jason Segel and Nicholas Stoller, and starring Segel, Amy Adams, Chris Cooper, and Rashida Jones, The Muppets was a critical and commercial success, becoming the highest-grossing puppet film of all time and winning an Academy Award for Best Original Song.
-During the film's publicity campaign, the Muppets appeared in promotional advertisements and effusive marketing efforts by Disney and were also featured in a promotional video for Google+.
+Directed by James Bobin, written by Jason Segel and Nicholas Stoller, and starring Segel, Amy Adams, Chris Cooper, and Rashida Jones, The Muppets was a critical and commercial success, becoming the highest-grossing puppet film of all time and winning the Academy Award for Best Original Song for Bret McKenzie's "Man or Muppet".
+During the film's publicity campaign, the Muppets appeared in promotional advertisements and marketing efforts by Disney and were also featured in a promotional video for Google+.
 In March 2012, the Muppets received a collective star on the Hollywood Walk of Fame.
 That year, the Muppets hosted a Just for Laughs comedy gala in Montreal.

 Following the release of The Muppets, Disney announced an eighth film in 2012, with Bobin and Stoller returning to direct and write, respectively.
 Muppets Most Wanted was released in 2014 and starred Ricky Gervais, Tina Fey, and Ty Burrell.
 The film received positive reviews but was a commercial disappointment at the box office.

 Disney Theatrical Productions announced in 2013 that a live show based on the Muppets was in active development and that a 15-minute show had been conducted by Thomas Schumacher to see how the technical components would work.
-Muppet Moments, an interstitial television series, premiered on Disney Junior in April 2015.
+Muppet Moments, an interstitial television series, premiered on Disney Jr. in April 2015.
 The short-form series features conversations between the Muppets and young children.

-After the release of Muppets Most Wanted, Disney was interested in expanding the Muppets' presence across other media platforms, particularly in television.
+After the release of Muppets Most Wanted, Disney was interested in expanding the Muppets' presence across other media, particularly in television.
 Discussions for a new primetime series began internally within The Muppets Studio.
 By April 2015, Bill Prady was commissioned to write a script for a pilot with the working title Muppets 2015.
 In May 2015, ABC commissioned an eponymous series, co-developed by Prady and Bob Kushell and directed by Randall Einhorn.
 Developed as a parody of other mockumentary-style series such as The Office, Modern Family, and Parks and Recreation, The Muppets portrayed the everyday personal and professional lives of the Muppets in Los Angeles as they produced a late-night talk show hosted by Miss Piggy.
+The ABC series portrayed the characters in more adult situations than previous incarnations, including depictions of alcohol consumption, sexual innuendos, and mild profanity.
 The series premiered on September 22, 2015, in the United States, and received mixed reviews, with critics praising the show's adult humor but criticizing the writing and characterization.
 The Muppets was canceled after one season, which concluded on March 1, 2016.